Gixx/worstpractice.github.io/src/_posts/2022-12-08-advent-of-code-day-8.md

 categoryLabel: 'Backend'
 tags:   [advent, php]
 tagLabels: ['Advent', 'PHP']
 excerpt: 'It is winter, we have to do some lumber job.
-But first we need to find the right trees."
+But first we need to find the right trees.'
 keywords: "PHP, Advent of Code"
 review: true
 published: true